Denis Lortie: Lortie's surrender

 The National Assembly's sergeant-at-arms, René Jalbert, was informed that there was a man in military uniform with a gun in the Assembly Chamber.
 Upon stepping out of the elevator, Lortie asked him why he came, and fired his C-1 submachine gun inches from his face.

-Jalbert said that he too had been a soldier, with the Royal 22^{e} Régiment, and that if Lortie would allow it, he would show him his discharge card.
+Jalbert told him that he too had been a soldier, with the Royal 22^{e} Régiment, and that if Lortie would allow it, he would show him his discharge card.
 Lortie agreed, after which Jalbert persuaded him to show his own identification.

 After this exchange, Jalbert persuaded Lortie to come into his office to discuss the matter, and release the other civilians in the Assembly Chamber.
 Jalbert talked to Lortie for more than four hours, ultimately promising him that he would be able to surrender to military police (since he was unwilling to surrender to civilian police).
-At 2:15 p.m., Lortie surrendered to officers of the SQ, Quebec City Police, and the National Assembly security.
+At 2:15 p.m., Lortie surrendered to officers of the SQ, Quebec City Police Service, and the National Assembly security.

 For his actions, which likely prevented further death, Jalbert was awarded the Cross of Valour several months later, in the same National Assembly chamber that Lortie had burst into.